Communication Professor Teaches World-Renowned Corporations Lessons on Leadership

 Associate Professor Alex Lyon recently held two workshops focused on leadership and organizational communication for the Center of Homeland Defense and Security in California.

 What does it take to be an effective leader?
 How does a leader’s communication affect their team’s workflow?
-These are a couple of the questions that Alex Lyon, associate professor and chair of the Department of Communication at The College at Brockport, has been working to answer for nearly 30 years.
+These are a couple of the questions that Alex Lyon, associate professor and chair of the Department of Communication at SUNY Brockport, has been working to answer for nearly 30 years.

 “During my first few jobs out of high school, I started to notice a trend that my supervisor for the day set the tone for the entire workplace,” Lyon said.
 “Walking in, I already knew what kind of day I was going to have just by seeing who was in charge.”

 Throughout both his college and professional careers, Lyon has focused on the topic of organizational communication with a concentration on leadership.
 He has been passionate about the importance of public speaking and workshopping.
 At his first full-time job out of college, Lyon's supervisor allowed him to conduct a 20-minute workshop on listening skills for his colleagues — but it didn't go according to plan.

 “Everyone was looking around confused and wondering why they were there,” Lyon said.
 “Even though it didn’t go well, I really enjoyed the experience, and I knew I would continue because I wanted to do better the next time.”

 Lyon now holds workshops for current and emerging leaders across the United States in consultation with local and world-renowned businesses.
 He has had the opportunity to work with Nike, Visa, Google, McKinsey Consulting, and more.